 Other cool perks: Entertainment may boost your motivation, so you finally lose those pesky ten pounds.
-Look for a bike that includes an iPod port and LCD TV screen.
+Look for a bike that includes an iPod port and an easy-to-read display screen.

 Best for: Beginners, older exercisers, or those who have back problems.